jashandeep-sohi/python-blowfish/README.rst

 methods of the `Cipher` object.
 CTR mode can operate on data of any length.
 Although you can use any `counter` you want, a simple increment by one counter is secure and the most popular.
 So for convenience sake, a simple increment by one counter is implemented by the `blowfish.ctr_counter` function.
+However, you should implement your own for optimization purposes.

 .. code:: python3